 - Power: 8,000 watts

-- Extras: Two exterior cool-off stools
+- Extras: 2 exterior cool-off benches, LED lighting

-- Attractive, spacious design; great wow factor
+- Attractive, spacious design; great wow factor for multiple users at a time

-- Assembly takes care and patience
+- Assembly takes care and patience; requires 220V 40-amp electrical supply

-The whole, energy efficient kit weighs just under 16 pounds and consists of a tubular PVC frame that supports a padded polyester tent, separate steam generator, and folding chair (which has a weight limit of 220 pounds).
+The whole energy-efficient kit weighs just under 16 pounds and consists of a tubular PVC frame that supports a padded polyester tent, separate steam generator, and folding chair (which has a weight limit of 220 pounds).
 It is easy to move and compact for storage.
 However, while the PVC tubes are adequate to support the cover, care should be taken not to damage them.
 The same is true of the tent, which could tear or puncture if caught on a sharp edge.

 - Heating elements: 1